junchh/node-aqw-emulator/README.md

 # node-aqw-emulator

-This is an experimental game server for AQWorlds, a private server emulator created using Node.js. since flash player support is already nonexistent on the web, this project is officially done since you can't use flash player on your browser anymore, unless you somehow host the flash client elsewhere.
+This is an experimental game server for AQWorlds, a private server emulator created using Node.js. since flash player support is already nonexistent on the web, this project is officially over, unless you somehow host the flash client elsewhere.

 # Features
 -Login